 Once you've placed your settings, click Save and the filter will be applied.
 You can then also apply a time based filter and search within the persistent filter using the above methods.

 Clicking the + next to any file will show you details of the file, such as its description, who the Supplier is, or what Contract it belongs to.

 In this case, I can see that the MSA was added during a Workflow process.

 It is possible to preview files within Gatekeeper if they are saved as a pdf.
 All other types of files would first need to be downloaded and previewed in another application.
 This can be done after selecting the menu (three dots) icon to the right of the file and choosing the "Download" option.

-To preview a pdf file, simply click on the blue link to activate the in-tab viewer.
+To preview a pdf file, click on the blue link to activate the in-tab viewer.
 You'll then see options to easily navigate, search content, print, and download the document.

 Upload New Versions Of Files

 You can upload new versions of core files if needed.
 All previous versions of the files will be retained and can be viewed or downloaded.
 A description field is also available to provide context for the newly uploaded version.

 To upload a new file version, click the menu icon (three dots) next to the file and select "Upload new file version"

 Select "Choose File" and upload a new version of the document before clicking "Submit"